fibo/fibo.github.io/_posts/2013-11-07-working-with-git-branches.md

 git branch
 ```

-Since this is a new repository you should see only the master branch.
+Since this is a new repository you should see only the main branch.

 ## Create a local branch